Particle Board vs. Plywood: What is the Difference?

 Deciding Between Particle Board and Plywood

-Particle board is an excellent product in cases of furniture, where strength is not an issue.
-Vertical panels on furniture pieces, such as the side panels in a dresser carcase, are an ideal application for particle board because the panels do not have to support any weight.
+Particle board is an excellent product for furniture where strength is not an issue.
+Vertical panels on furniture pieces, such as the side panels in a dresser carcass, are ideal applications for particle boards because the panels do not have to support any weight.

 However, this requires using a laminate, veneer, or paint finish on a smoother surface of the furniture piece since the particle board cannot be stained and varnished to match the wood.

-Often painted or covered with laminate, children’s furniture is commonly made from particle board.
-The smooth finish of the particle board works well for either laminate or paint, and vinyl edging can be installed to cover up the voids in the center of the particleboard panel.
+Children’s furniture is commonly made from particle board, which is often painted or covered with laminate.
+The smooth finish of the particleboard works well for either laminate or paint, and vinyl edging can be installed to cover up the voids in the center of the particleboard panel.

 When used in fine furniture and cabinetry, hardwood plywood provides a look equivalent to other pieces of solid wood.
 While the grain in the face veneer is not the same as in quarter-sawn boards, it is still attractive enough to be stained and varnished.
 Even when plywood furniture is used with solid pieces of hardwood, the average consumer doesn’t recognize the difference in grain.